zhaoou/notes/JS/react.md

 #### STATE

 - state resides in in the root Component
 - state is passed to components that need it using props
+- props are immutable

 ##### Props - Stateless Functional Components - Controlled Components